liuyehcf/BlogSource/_posts/Linux-IO.md

 ## 2.5 Asynchronous I/O (AIO)

-Asynchronous I/O allows you to start the I/O and be notified when it's done without waiting.
+**Asynchronous I/O allows you to start the I/O and be notified when it's done without waiting.
+Workflow:**

+* The process calls `aio_read()`.
+* The system call returns immediately.
+* The kernel waits for data and copies it to user space.
+* When the operation completes, the kernel notifies the process (callback, signal, or event).

 ```cpp
 #include <aio.h>